kristalz/Computational_methods_Informatics/README.md

 ![facet_by_depre_prediab](https://github.com/kristalz/BIS634/blob/main/Images/facet_by_depre_prediab.png)

-The assocaition of hypertension and diabetes or prediabetes is stronger when the depression level is higher (weekly or daily).
-There are also more smokers diagnosed with hypertension.
+The assocaition of hypertension and diabetes or prediabetes wass stronger when the depression level was higher (weekly or daily).
+There were also more smokers diagnosed with hypertension.

 Compare by hypercholemia, smoking, and depression:

 ![hypercholemia_depre_smok](https://github.com/kristalz/BIS634/blob/main/Images/hypercholemia_depre_smok.png)

-The assocaition of hypertension and hypercholemia is stronger when the depression level is higher (weekly or daily).
+The assocaition of hypertension and hypercholemia was stronger when the depression level was higher (weekly or daily).

 5. Visualize hypertension diagnose prevalence by levels of activities.